ismailariyan/print-reminder/README.md

 ### Printer List and Last Print Date

-- **Display Available Printers:** Retrieves and displays a list of available printers using `win32print`.
+- **Display Available Printers:** Retrieves and displays a list of available printers using.
 - **Show Last Print Date:** Displays the last print date for the selected printer.

 ### Set Reminder Interval